amejiarosario/amejiarosario.github.io/source/_posts/2018-04-23-most-popular-algorithms-time-complexity-every-programmer-should-know-free-online-tutorial-course.md

 Linear running time algorithms are widespread.
 These algorithms imply that the program visits every element from the input.

-Linear time complexity _`O(n)`_ means that as the input grows, the algorithms take proportionally longer to complete.
+Linear time complexity _`O(n)`_ means that the algorithms take proportionally longer to complete as the input grows.

 **Examples of linear time algorithms**:
 - Get the max/min value in an array.